adamcee/per-scholas-react-course/README.md

 For now we are focusing on simple page layout and design and don't have to worry about performance but it's good to start thinking about these things.

-[Here's the `index.html` page with comments and some additional HTML elements](assignments/portfolio-site/index.html) indicating our basic page structure.
-Your job will be to add CSS to this, specifically [CSS Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/), to bring this page to life!
+Your job will be to add content and CSS to the site.

+**In particular your job is to use [CSS Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/), to bring this page to life and give it structure!**

 ### Requirements